nixworks/public/news/2005/04/6/README.md

 ##### Integrated Ocean Drilling Program
 ### [ The Integrated Ocean Drilling Program (IODP) announces that it has drilled a hole to the lowest level of the Earth's crust, and that it is poised to break through to the mantle, in search of the Mohorovicic discontinuity. ](/news/2005/04/6/the-integrated-ocean-drilling-program-iodp-announces-that-it-has-drilled-a-hole-to-the-lowest-level-of-the-earth-s-crust-and-that-it-is.md)
-_Context: mantle, Mohorovicic discontinuity, surface crust, Earth, Integrated Ocean Drilling Program_
+_Context: Integrated Ocean Drilling Program, mantle, Mohorovicic discontinuity, Earth, surface crust_

 ## [Previous Day...](/news/2005/04/5/index.md)